Time Machine (group): Musical Style and Influences

 A large misconception with Time Machine is that the name actually refers to taking listeners back to another era of hip hop, but this is not the case.
 Time Machine noted that they have a wide range of musical influences from classic rock, jazz, 1980s dance, soul and R&B they have also been heavily influenced by late 1980s to early 1990s rap an era also known as the Golden Age.
 The tools used in the group's production such as the ASR-10 and MPC were popular during that era which lends their sound of sample based melodies to bits of nostalgia.
 Time Machine lyrically always focused on songs with specific themes.
 It was an important focus for studio albums that every song be about something specific.
-The group has been compared to acts such as People Under The Stairs, Giant Panda, and Ugly Ducking.
+The group has been compared to acts such as People Under The Stairs, Giant Panda, and Ugly Duckling.